philbowles/h4plugins/docs/things.md

 * The PIR "times out" after 10 seconds.
 * OFF command recived from any source, e.g. MQTT etc

-Not bad for 5 lines of code, eh?

 ## More advanced example

 Now assume that instead of the light going ON you want your device to send you an SMS